zjzjrjr1/CIFAR10-Diffusion/README.md

 # Project Name: Diffusion Model with CIFAR10

 ## Project explanation
-The project aims to recreate the denoising diffusion model paper with CIFAR10.
+The project aims to recreate the denoising diffusion model paper with CIFAR10 + MNIST.
 For a complete report and explanation of the code in detail, please visit my Medium article: https://medium.com/@ikim1994914/fundamental-generative-ai-part-2c-u-net-with-diffusion-model-b53df41b1281

 ## Code explanation
+Switch between greyscale and RGB: change "greyscale" to True or False to make plotting work. if greyscale, make sure you change segmentation = 1. if RGB, change segmentation = 3.
+If grescale, make channel list to start with 1 . ex.
+[1,64,128].
+If RGB, make channel list to start with 3.

 There are several hyperparameters you can tune.
 1. Beta scheduler : this one uses linear scheduler.
 Feel free to change the timesteps, min and max beta.
 2. Self Attention: Instead of single head attention, I implemented multihead attention.
 Feel free to change the number of heads.